The Link Between Coffee and Your Gallbladder

 For sure, coffee has its merits.
-In fact, it has historically been used as an herbal medicine due to the therapeutic effects of its components.
+Historically, it has been used as an herbal medicine due to the therapeutic effects of its components.
 So although we can’t say yet that we recommend coffee drinking, coffee drinkers may be happy to know that they have good reason to do so.
 We’ll present you with the facts and let you be the judge.
 But before we enumerate the good and bad news, let’s acquaint ourselves with some basic things we need to know about coffee:

 Quick Coffee Facts

 The term “coffee” originated from the word qahiya which means “to lack hunger”, referring to coffee’s effects on appetite.
-Throughout the Arabic-speaking world, coffee was called qahwa which was previously a term that referred to wine and thus it became known among the Europeans as the “wine of Islam”.
-The earliest documented evidence of coffee was also found in Arabia, dating back to the 13 th -15th centuries.
+Throughout the Arabic-speaking world, coffee was called qahwa which was previously a term that referred to wine, and thus it became known among the Europeans as the “wine of Islam.”
+The earliest documented evidence of coffee was also found in Arabia, dating back to the 13th -15th centuries.
 As early as that time, coffee was said to be prepared in a manner similar to what we do today – roasted and brewed.
-Legends however, claim that coffee has been consumed way before that time.
+Legends however claim that coffee has been consumed way before that time.
 It is said that 1000 years ago, coffee wasn’t enjoyed in its liquid form.
 Instead, Ethiopian people used to eat the beans together with some animal fat to boost their energy.
 Chinese medicine practitioners have also used coffee for therapeutic purposes.
 It is said to regulate and sink the Qi, open orifices, move bowels, and help with respiratory conditions as a bronchodilator.